ErlerPhilipp/dr2_logger/README.md

             <fanatec enabled="false" pedalVibrationScale="1.0" wheelVibrationScale="1.0" ledTrueForGearsFalseForSpeed="true" />
         </motion_platform>
         ```
-1. Download and unzip dr2logger.zip archive
+1. Download and unzip the drlogger.zip archive
-1. Run the dr2logger.exe while you play Dirt Rally
+1. Run the drlogger.exe while you play Dirt Rally
 1. The logger is set to Dirt Rally 2.0 mode by default.
 To switch to Dirt Rally 1 enter 'g Dirt_Rally_1' when the logger runs.
 1. After each race, the logger will automatically save the current data
 1. At the start of a race, the logger will delete the old data